redhat-cop/infra.aap_configuration/examples/automatetheautomation/README.md

 Configuration as code is about how your software components interact with each other.
 If you change a setting on your application or product, it can be built and tested earlier in the pipeline and released with a higher confidence.

 Now that some concepts are clear, let's summarize what the collection will do.
-Basically, the collection is compose by three roles:
+Basically, the collection is compose by three ansible roles:

 - **filetree_read**: An ansible role which reads variables from a hierarchical and scalable directory structure which is grouped based on the configuration code life-cycle.
 It could be used to run the role filetree_read to load variables followed by dispatch role to apply the configuration.
-- **object_diff**: The role filetree_create is intended to be used as the first step to begin using the Configuration as Code on Ansible Tower or Ansible Automation Platform, when you already have a running instance of any of them.
+- **object_diff**: The role filetree_create is intended to be used as the first step to begin using the Configuration as Code on Ansible Tower or Ansible Automation Controller, when you already have a running instance of any of them.
 Obviously, you also could start to write your objects as code from scratch, but the idea behind the creation of that role is to simplify your lives and make that task a little bit easier.
 - **filetree_create**: An ansible role to manage the object diff of the AWX or Automation Controller configuration.
 This role leverage the controller_object_diff.py lookup plugin of the redhat_cop.controller_configuration, comparing two lists, one taken directly from the API and the other one from the git repository, and it could be used to delete objects in the AWX or Automation Controller that are not defined in the git repository list.
 - **dispatch**: An Ansible Role to run all roles on Ansible Controller.